-Service Type:

-Extended State Plan Service ~
+Extended State Plan Service Service Title:

-Service Title:

-Specialized Medical Supplies

 Category 1: Sub-Category 1:

-17 Other Services ₹ 7990 other
+17 Other Services 17990 other

 Category 2: Sub-Category 2:

-\\\

 Category 3: Sub-Category 3:

-₩

 Category 4: Sub-Category 4:

-\\

-mplete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select on
+Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Select one:

-Service is included in approved wa aiver.
-There is no change in service specifications.

-O Service is included in approved wa niver.
-The service specifications have been modified.

-O Service is not included in the appr oved waiver.
+- Service is included in approved waiver.
+There is no change in service specifications. - ^O Service is included in approved waiver.
+The service specifications have been modified. - Service is not included in the approved waiver.

-Specialized Medical Supplies are those that are in excess of Specialized Medical Supplies covered in the State Plan, either in amount or type.
+Supplies covered under the waiver include only specified types of catheters, diapers, pull-ups, and under pads.
+These items must be specified on the PSS.
+Items reimbursed with waiver funds shall be those items which are deemed as medically necessary for the individual.
+Medicaid waiver funds are to be utilized as a payor of last resort.
+Request for payment must be made to other payers (i.e. Medicare, State plan, and private insurance) prior to submission of billing request to utilize waiver funds.
+Specialized Medical Supplies are those that are in excess of Specialized-Medical Supplies covered in the State Plan, either in amount or type.
 Specialized Medical Supplies will be provided under the State Plan until the individual reaches his/her maximum type/amount.
 Supplies covered under the waiver include only specified types of catheters, diapers, pull-ups, and underpads.
 All medically necessary Specialized Medical Supplies for children under age 21 are covered in the State Plan pursuant to the EPSDT benefit.

-Specify applicable (if any) limits on the amount, frequency, or duration of this service:
+Specify applicable (if any) limits on the amount, frequency, or duration of this service: If it is determined through the person-centered planning process that supplies and case management are the only services needed by an applicant, the applicant would not meet waiver eligibility.